INFLUENZA or FLU VACCINATION?

 Everyone over the age of six months, according to the Centers for Disease Control and Prevention (CDC), should receive an annual flu vaccine.

 If you are highly susceptible to flu-related complications, it is especially important that you get the vaccination.
-You are considered high risk if you:
+A person is considered high risk if:

 WHO SHOULD AVOID GETTING THE VACCINE?